bessinnica/Loc-markdig-azuredocs-test/articles/storage/blobs/storage-quickstart-blobs-java.md

 ### List the blobs in a container

-You can get a list of files in the container using [Cloud​Blob​Container.​List​Blobs](https://docs.microsoft.com/java/api/com.microsoft.azure.storage.blob._cloud_blob_container.listblobs#com_microsoft_azure_storage_blob__cloud_blob_container_listBlobs).
+You can get a list of files in the container using [Cloud Blob Container.
+List Blobs](https://docs.microsoft.com/java/api/com.microsoft.azure.storage.blob._cloud_blob_container.listblobs#com_microsoft_azure_storage_blob__cloud_blob_container_listBlobs).
 The following code retrieves the list of blobs, then loops through them, showing the URIs of the blobs found.
 You can copy the URI from the command window and paste it into a browser to view the file.

 ```java
 //Listing contents of container